SEED ALLIANCE

 THEORY OF CHANGE

 Modern policy discourse defaults to two units of analysis: the individual and the state.
-SEED rejects this binary.
 The family is the first and most essential institution of civil society, the place where character is formed, where economic habits are transmitted, and where the next generation's relationship to community life is established.
 When families are strong, every institution downstream benefits.
 When they fracture, no government program can substitute for what was lost.

 A program is someone else’s solution, administered on a timeline, evaluated by metrics, and closed when the grant runs out.
 An institution is a community’s own infrastructure, sustained because people need it, staffed by people who live there, and measured by whether families are flourishing.